valarsundarlis/valarsundarlis.github.io/_pages/about.md

 title: "About"
 ---

 Hi!
 I am an undergraduate student in Electronics and Communication at SSN College of Engineering affiliated to Anna University, Chennai.

-I like robots.
+My interest lies in the intersection of robotics and computer vision.
+I am open to full-time opportunities in these fields.